LearnersGuild/partners/Operating Model/Holacracy.md

 High level how it works.
 Glassfrog
 Holacracy coach availability
-Modification of the constitution: the governor role
+Modification of the constitution: the governor role.
+Why a modified constitution?
-Resources: the book, articles, re-inventing organizations, videos...etc.
+Resources: the book, holacracy site, articles, re-inventing organizations, videos...etc.
 Some justification: medium, zappos...etc.